serghiou/risk_scoring/README.md

 ---------------------------
 This code is needed for generating Figure 2.
 No data are needed since the data needed for plotting are generated using this code.

-code for figures.R
+code for figures 3 and 4.R
 ------------------
-Code needed for generating Figures 3 and 4 in the manuscript Data needed for code generation can be found in risk_discount_data.csv and figure2_data.csv
+Code needed for generating Figures 3 and 4 in the manuscript Data needed for code generation can be found in risk_discount_data.csv and figure4_data.csv

-risk_discount_data.csv and figure2_data.csv
+risk_discount_data.csv and figure4_data.csv
 -------------------------------------------
-Data needed to run the code for figures.R file.
+Data needed to run the code for figures 3 and 4.R file.
 The risk_discount_data.csv file contains values used to calculate the discount on risk per day post-exposure where it is adjustable based on the assumed fraction of asymptomatics.
-The figure2_data.csv contains discounts per day with an assumed negative test on the 4th day post-exposure.
+The figure4_data.csv contains discounts per day with an assumed negative test on the 4th day post-exposure.

 evaluation of transmission risk levels_v2.R
 --------------------------------------------